 One of Kirby’s career highlights occurred in 2016 when she played Hermia in A Midsummer Night’s Dream during the company’s Hong Kong tour, and on her return to New Zealand, she fulfilled the role for the Wellington season.

 During the company’s tour to the UK and Italy at the end of 2015, Kirby performed in Ethan Stiefel and Johan Kobborg’s Giselle and all four works in the demanding mixed bill A Passing Cloud.

 Since the start of her career with the RNZB in 2014, Kirby has performed nationally and internationally.
 Her performances include the lead Gypsy Girl in Don Quixote, Dear Horizon and Passchendaele, and the Fairies in Liam Scarlett’s A Midsummer Night’s Dream.

-Born in Perth, Western Australia, Kirby Selchow started ballet at age ten, training at The Graduate College of Dance before being accepted into The Australian Ballet School in 2009 on the Laurie Cowled Scholarship, where she later graduated as school captain in 2013.
+Born in Perth, Kirby trained at the graduate college of dance before being accepted into Australian Ballet school in 2009 on the Laurie Cowled Scholarship in Melbourne.
+Kirby performed with the Australian Ballet’s Dancers’ Company in 2012 and 2013 and graduated as school captain in 2013.